Search This Blog

 Long sleeve ends at the wrist.

-And join H and M.
+Join G and L, and join H and M.

 Our sleeve pattern is ready now.